acgetchell/mundus-atrox/src/journals/eleventh.md

 1. *Benjamin* shoots the skull with his bow.
 He damages it.
 2. The flaming skull shoots a Fireball but *Wulrif* uses Counterspell and stops it.
 3. *Geral* tells our Ranger to shoot the fire skull again and does 18 points of damage.
-4. *Tysnera* uses magic missile on the flaming skill.
-Unusually, the magic missiles bounce off.
+4. *Tysnera* uses Magic Missile on the flaming skill.
+Unusually, the Magic Missiles bounce off.
 5. A Fireball comes out and we all make Saving Throws, 19 HP damage on success.
 So, *Tasbros* fails and takes 35 HP damage.
 6. *Actias* casts Hellish Rebuke on the Flaming Skull.
 He casts Eldritch Blast on the Flaming Skull twice and drops it.
 He moves to target the black, mysterious cloud.
 7. *Steve* shoots the Beholder and does 15 damage.